-This is a true story: in 1988 I single-handedly knocked AOL off the air.
+This is a true story: in 1992 I single-handedly knocked AOL off the air.
 What brought it to mind is, I just now took my once-daily look at the junk-mail folder and wiped a few dozen pornospams with a single keystroke, and there were none in my inbox; antispam is getting good enough that I may never see another, and I remembered, lo my righteous wrath and the awful consequences when I got my first one.
+[Reposted for your amusement on its 20th anniversary.]

 In those days the Internet was young (we had to